cacttus/BR2/project/tasks.md

 	- [ ] Merge Appbase & Scene
 	- [ ] Remove AppBase
 	- [ ] Add ApplicationPackage back.
 	- [ ] Create new Scene()
 	- [ ] Attach Scene to GraphicsWindow.

+- [ ] Pass camera into UiScreen and reference in all UiElements

 ## Scene -> PhysicsWorld integration
 	- [ ] Move all object creation to Scene